kevin-shin/DropIn/README.md

 2. Currently, positioning algorithms do not respect whether courses cross.

 ### Acknowledgements
 This project was completed as the main coursework for COMP225 (Software Design and Development), taught by Paul Cantrell in Spring 2019.
-We offer our greatest thanks for his guidance throughout every step of the process.
+We offer our greatest appreciation for his guidance throughout every step of the process.